Pau Cendrós: Gent and Alcorcón

 Cendrós moved abroad for the first time on 7 August 2012, joining Belgian Pro League side K.A.A.
 Gent on a two-year contract.
-In January 2014 he returned to his country, signing with AD Alcorcón of division two.
+In January 2014, he returned to his country, signing with AD Alcorcón of division two.

 Mallorca return and Lugo

-In the summer of 2014, Cendrós re-joined first professional club Mallorca, agreeing to a two-year deal.
+In summer 2014, Cendrós re-joined first professional club Mallorca, agreeing to a two-year deal.
 He totalled nearly 3,000 minutes of action in the first season in his second spell, but was later deemed surplus to requirements by new manager Albert Ferrer.

 Cendrós joined CD Lugo also in the second tier on 17 August 2015.

 Mirandés

-On 19 July 2016, Cendrós signed for fellow league team CD Mirandés as a free agent.
+On 19 July 2016, Cendrós signed for fellow second-division team CD Mirandés as a free agent.
 On 25 January 2017, after only three competitive appearances, he left by mutual consent.

 Later career

 Cendrós competed in the Spanish lower leagues until his retirement, representing in quick succession SCR Peña Deportiva, Unionistas de Salamanca CF, CE Andratx and UD Poblense.
 He also had a spell in the Andorran Primera Divisió with UE Sant Julià.